top of page

 The Challenge

-The Challenge garnered significant enthusiasm and engagement, with 2,340 INSEAD participants from more than 90 countries taking part.
 Together, they reduced their annual consumption of plastics and that of their network by 4,500kg per year, or 3.7kg per person.

 Through the network, the INSEAD community reached an additional 180,000 people on average.
 Extending the Challenge to just a fifth of all INSEAD alumni would reach an estimated 787,000 people.

-Katell Le Goulven, Executive Director of the Hoffman Institute, said, “This first Challenge showed the powerful force for good that the INSEAD Community can be when we come together and act with purpose towards stated goals.
-Keeping plastics out of our oceans is critical to safeguard the natural resources that underpin healthy economies and healthy societies.
-I look forward to working with the community on our next big Challenge and to involving more people for more impact.”
+“This first challenge demonstrated the powerful force for good that the INSEAD community can be when we unite and act purposefully towards our stated goals.
+Preventing plastics from entering our oceans is essential to protecting the natural resources that support healthy economies and societies.
+I look forward to collaborating with the community on our next significant challenge and engaging more individuals for greater impact.”

 See the full report here, courtesy of Boston Consulting Group.
-Below are more highlights to share.

 How did the participants find the experience?